bea11/AOT-Dashboard/README.md

 # Advanced Visualization for Deep Space Telemetry Applications

-This is the project for my dissertation, "Advanced Visualization for Deep Space Telemetry Applications."
+This is the project for my dissertation, "Advanced Visualization for Deep Space Telemetry Applications".
 This Python dashboard uses Dash to visualize Adaptive Optics Telemetry (AOT) data.
 The project leverages the `aotpy` Python package, along with Numpy and Plotly, and utilizes datasets from the European Southern Observatory (ESO).

 ## Datasets